simonscmap/cmapdatapipeline/docs/getting_started/database_design.rst

 (this can be expanded).
 **tblDataset_Regions** is similar to **tblDataset_Cruises** because it acts as the linking table between the region and dataset tables.
 **tblCruise_Regions** is a linking table between cruise IDs and region IDs.

+**tblDatasets_JSON_Metadata** contains additional dataset metadata that is unstructured to allow users to include any information that does not fall within the information in tblDatasets.